Transportation planner: job description

 - giving presentations about proposed transportation options

-Career progression is possible by gaining chartered status, additional qualifications or transferring employment sector (public or private).
+Career progression is possible by gaining chartered status with a professional body such as CILT, CIHT or RTPI, additional qualifications or transferring employment sector (public or private).

 - Transport Research Laboratory

 The numbers of opportunities fluctuate according to government road building and transportation policies.
-Jobs are advertised by careers services and job centres, in local, national and regional newspapers and in relevant publications including Planning Resource, Local Transport Today and Surveyor as well as their online equivalents.
+Jobs are advertised online and by careers services and specialist recruitment agencies.
+They are also advertised in local, national and regional newspapers and in relevant publications including Planning Resource, Local Transport Today and Surveyor as well as their online equivalents.
 Some consultancies offer opportunities for overseas work.

 - Numerical skills